-The 45 attendees were an international group, women and men ranging from mid-level professionals and managers to executive leaders and business owners.
-The intrigue that brought them to Esalen was belief that conscious, truly human organizations are highest performing, and that conscious leadership—the principle ingredient—is far too uncommon today.
+The 45 attendees were an international group, women, and men ranging from mid-level professionals and managers to executive leaders and business owners.
+The intrigue that brought them to Esalen was the belief that conscious, truly human organizations are the highest performing, and that conscious leadership—the principle ingredient—is far too uncommon today.
 Some would say conscious capitalism designates the biggest opportunity in business today!
 Others claim conscious leadership is the biggest need in the world.

 On the third day, we enjoyed a presentation from chairman and CEO of Barry-Wehmiller Companies—a conscious, activist leader whose focus is “truly human leadership.”
 Self-described as a “very ordinary guy,” Bob Chapman has led the reinvention of his corporate workplaces, inspired by ideals deemed higher than maximizing shareholder value.
 He told stories of dramatic cultural transformation at his companies.

-The stories revealed Chapman’s passion for growth and well being of employees.
+The stories revealed Chapman’s passion for the growth and well being of employees.
 The transformations came about through moments of inspiration he ably translated into practical action steps, strategies, daily practices, a leadership university—and, higher corporate performance.

 About ten years ago, after several years managing as a “successful executive,” Bob Chapman began to fundamentally change his executive leadership strategy, and then the conscious culture of his companies.
-As I listened to Bob tell one of the stories about what prompted the shift, I heard him talk about responding to inspiration that occurred for him in the course of life.
+As I listened to Bob tell one of the stories about what prompted the shift, I heard him talk about responding to the inspiration that occurred for him in the course of life.

 Bob and his wife were invited to the wedding of their friends’ daughter.
-Arriving at the wedding venue, and hearing the traditional organ fanfare that causes all to look with expectation of bride and father, Bob turned to see his friend accompany his beautiful daughter down the aisle.
+Arriving at the wedding venue, and hearing the traditional organ fanfare that causes all to look with the expectation of the bride and father, Bob turned to see his friend accompany his beautiful daughter down the aisle.

 In response to “Who gives this woman to be wed?”
 Bob listened to the traditional response, “Her mother and I do.”
-Yet, Bob heard inflection filled with instruction, and was struck by profound realizations in that moment, aware the father actually was imploring the groom: “Her mother and I give her to be wed, and you, young man, have the duty to understand and cherish this woman with care and respect!
+Yet, Bob heard inflection filled with instruction, and was struck by profound realizations at that moment, aware the father actually was imploring the groom: “Her mother and I give her to be wed, and you, young man, have the duty to understand and cherish this woman with care and respect!
 She is the love of our lives.”